-As stipulated in Section X.F.8 of the Community Benefits Agreement (CBA), an Independent Third Party Monitor was retained by LAWA to monitor compliance with the requirements of Section X.F.
+As stipulated in Section X.F.8 of the CBA, an Independent Third Party Monitor was retained by LAWA to monitor compliance with the requirements of Section X.F.
 The role of the Independent Third Party Monitor is to monitor, document, and report on a semi-annual basis to LAWA and the Coalition on compliance with all elements of Section X.F, including but not limited to the use of verified diesel emission control systems (VDECS) on LAX Master Plan Program construction-related diesel equipment, a summary of exemptions granted, and any reports of violations or noncompliance with the requirements of CBA Section X.F.

-The following is an update of activities and findings reported by the Independent Third Party Monitor as it relates to diesel construction equipment utilized on the Taxiway T Phase 1, the Tom Bradley International Terminal (TBIT) Renovation - East Aprons, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar construction projects:
+The following is an update of activities and findings reported by the Independent Third Party Monitor as it relates to diesel construction equipment utilized on the Tom Bradley International Terminal (TBIT) Renovation - East Aprons, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar construction projects: